 How to become a Board Member

-All board members must be current members of the Edmonton Social Planning Council and in good standing and must be committed to supporting the ESPC and its mission to address and research social issues, inform public discussion, and influence social policy.
+- Committed to supporting the ESPC and its mission to address and research social issues, inform public discussion, and influence social policy

-Board meetings are held monthly (excluding July and August) and are usually held every second Tuesday.
+Board meetings are held monthly (excluding July and August), usually every second Tuesday.
 Board members also participate in board committees and are involved in periodic strategic planning sessions.

-Nominations by an ESPC member in good standing are also accepted from the floor at the Annual General Meeting, in addition to candidates proposed by the Membership and Board Development Committee.
-The nominee(s) from the floor will be asked to present their qualifications and commitment to the ESPC’s mission and answer inquiries from the floor prior to a vote by the ESPC membership.
+Candidates who were not able to apply in time for the March 12, 2018 deadline may also be nominated from the floor at the Annual General Meeting.
+Nominee(s) from the floor may be asked to present their qualifications and commitment to the ESPC’s mission and answer inquiries from the floor prior to a vote by the ESPC membership.

 Candas Jane Dorsey